deargle/deargle.github.io/_posts/2019-12-12-canvas-partial-credit.md

 ---
 title: Canvas LMS Quiz.Next Partial Credit Hack
 description: Javascript hack for granting partial credit in Canvas Quiz.Next quizzes
-tags: canvas
+tags: canvas pedagogy
 ---

 Much to my consernation, as of 12-12-2019, Canvas' new Quiz format "Quiz.Next" does not calculate partial credit for "select all that apply"-type questions.
 Their _old_ ("classic") quiz architecture offers this, but not their new one.
 And there are no definitive plans to offer this functionality in the future.

 {% include image.html image='canvas-partial-credit-under-discussion.PNG' %}